Students of the Dutch bachelor’s programme, see Stress, Gezondheid en Ziekte

 The lecture part (theoretical) will be assessed by a written multiple-choice examination, consisting of questions relating to the reading list and the lecture materials.

-The work group part (skills) will be assessed by several assignments and several questions in the abovementioned examination.
+The work group part (skills) will be assessed by a number of assignments.
 Attendance of all work group sessions is compulsory.

-The working groups are in principle, as with most other second year courses, no longer an elaboration, application or rehearsal of materials from the theoretical part, such as was the case in many first year courses: they are a stand-alone part of the course.
-In the working group sessions an important skill, namely how to search scientific literature, is developed further (building on the ‘Tutorial Academic Skills’ course), with stress and health as a central topic, acting as an example for other psychological subjects.
+The work groups are in principle, as with most other second-year courses, no longer an elaboration, application or rehearsal of materials from the theoretical part, as was the case in many first-year courses: they are a stand-alone part of the course.
+In the work group sessions an important skill, namely how to search scientific literature, is developed further (building on the ‘Tutorial Academic Skills’ course), with stress and health as a central topic, acting as an example for other psychological subjects.
 In addition, the student becomes acquainted with several stress management techniques.

 The examination and the work group sessions are separate: students who fail one are not required to retake the other.
 The final mark for the course consists of the average of the mark for the examination (70%) and for the work group sessions (30%).